After working on the streets, Kim found love

 After Marcus’ death Kim went back to working on the streets, feeling suicidal and totally hopeless.

 “I was diagnosed as suicidal, but I don’t believe I was suicidal.
-It was more than I just had no hope.
+It was more that I just had no hope.
 It wasn’t that I wanted to die, it was that I didn’t know how to live,” she says.

 In the area she was working, it was obvious to everyone what she was – a drug-addicted prostitute.